theAgileFactory/bizdock-installation/cli/README.md

 You may the modify the BizDock configuration.
 To enable the modifications, you simply need to restart the container using the ```run.sh``` script.

+### Default user

+The installation creates a user:
+* login : admin
+* password : admin123

+> WARNING: change it once your installation is started

 ### Note

 This is also important to keep consistency between arguments you give to the ```run.sh``` script and the configuration files (ports, user of the database,...).